-Sometimes finding motivation to work is hard.
+Sometimes finding the motivation to work is hard.

-When we’re lacking motivation to get going we find ourselves doing nearly anything to stall and prevent ourselves from completing the task at hand.
-We check our social media accounts, get coffee, visit work friends, get more coffee, and then finally we set down to start work and… oh wait did someone just mention a new cat video that’s gone viral?
+When we’re lacking the motivation to get going we find ourselves doing nearly anything to stall and prevent ourselves from completing the task at hand.
+We check our social media accounts, get coffee, visit work friends, get more coffee, and then finally we set down to start work and… oh, wait did someone just mention a new cat video that’s gone viral?

 If you are finding it difficult to muster the motivation and it is cutting into your productivity and performance, maybe it’s time to change things up.

-Small changes to your current work pattern, such as developing a routine, taking breaks, and renewing a focus on your health, can make a monumental difference in jump starting your workplace motivation.
+Small changes to your current work pattern, such as developing a routine, taking breaks, and renewing a focus on your health, can make a monumental difference in jump-starting your workplace motivation.

 1. Develop a New Routine

 One of the best ways to make a breakthrough in feeling more motivated at work is to literally make a change in how you are doing things.
-This can be something simple such as setting a goal of finishing a task before going to get another cup of coffee, or a complete restructuring of the order in which you complete your goals.
+This can be something simple such as setting a goal of finishing a task before going to get another cup of coffee or a complete restructuring of the order in which you complete your goals.

 For instance, rather than starting your day by doing all the small things first, prioritize the big tasks right when you arrive and tackle the small ones in the afternoon.